cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Instance variable of type int, long, and short are initialised to zero.

+The wrapper class for int is **Integer** and the wrapper class for char is **Character**.
+All other primitives have the same name as of primitive.

+Underscores are allowed between any two digits in a numeric literal.
+Underscores are not allowed adjacent to a decimal point.

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.